Bogdan1000pink/Spelunky-2-Tracker/README.md

 This is version 4.0 of the tracker

 ## !!
 WARNING !!
 This tracker works only with ddrkhat (on discord) APWorld.
-For Eszenn (on discord) APWorld use the 3.0 version of the tracker
+For Eszenn's (on discord) APWorld, use the 3.0 version of the tracker
 ## !!!!!!!!!!!!!

 ## Installation